SushiSwap Taxes Guide

 Does SushiSwap report to the IRS?

 Anonymity is a key tenet of DeFi - so like most other DeFi protocols, SushiSwap doesn't have a KYC verification process.
+For more detailed information, read our guide on the best no KYC exchanges.

 Most of the wallets you'll use to interact with SushiSwap also don't have a KYC process - so you might think you're in the clear.
 However, you'll need to link a card to many of these wallets.
 If you've got transactions from your bank account linking you to crypto activities, the IRS is going to want to know about it.